 But that’s not the whole story.
-Congress passed many vital bills last year, though not all were splashy issues that drew extensive media coverage.
+Congress passed many vital bills last year, though not all were not splashy issues that drew extensive media coverage.
 While the tax overhaul rightly got much of the attention as a major change that will impact almost every American adult, Congress quietly addressed some important topics in the last 14 months.

 Moreover, it did so despite Congressional rules that severely discourage bipartisan cooperation.
 At No Labels, we believe there is a strong case to change the rules that govern Congress.
 If lawmakers did so, there might be a lot more vital legislation.

 So, what did Congress do that was worthy of applause?
 Well, it overhauled the GI Bill, which entitles military veterans to educational benefits.
 The new “Forever GI Bill” eliminated the 15-year window that veterans had to exercise educational benefits.
 Now, there is no time limit at all.
 The bill included many other initiatives that expanded benefits as well.

 Congress also reauthorized the National Aeronautics and Space Administration (NASA) for the first time in almost seven years.
 Included in that bill was a requirement that the agency create a plan to conduct a manned space flight to Mars by 2023.
 Congress also overhauled the nation’s weather forecasting system for the first time since the 1990s, dedicating money to help weather prediction and tracking, storm planning and disaster response.

 Never heard of any of these bills?
 Don’t be too hard on yourself.
 Most did not receive a great deal of coverage, certainly nothing like the budget battles, tax reform, immigration and other major issues.
 Heck, the weather bill didn’t even get a signing ceremony.